-The lower cable car station is located at 2356 m above sea level and already provides jaw-dropping views on the surrounding peaks.
+The lower cable car station is located at 2.356 m above sea level and already provides jaw-dropping views on the surrounding peaks.

-From here you can decide whether you want to continue your adventure and hike one of the 3 trails:
+From here, you can decide whether you want to continue your adventure and hike one of the 3 trails:

-You can also opt to spend the night at The Refugio de Altavista (very basic, but does the thing), get up early and enjoy the sunrise at the Mount Teide peak.
+You can also opt to spend the night at the Refugio de Altavista del Teide (very basic, but does the thing), get up early, and enjoy the sunrise at the Mount Teide peak.

 How to Visit Mount Teide for Hikers and Adventurers

-If you are a proficient hiker, an adventurous spirit or simply enjoy traveling slow, I highly recommend climbing Mount Teide -without using the cable car!
+If you are a proficient hiker, an adventurous spirit, or simply enjoy traveling slow, I highly recommend climbing Mount Teide without using the cable car!

 Wear suitable clothing and footwear and take food and cold drinks.
 I recommend taking warm layers to ward off the early morning cold.

 Mount Teide Tenerife Trips for Couples

 Yes, you heard right!
 Due to the unique stargazing conditions, you and your beloved one will want to spend hours watching the sky of Tenerife.

-Some include dinner and champagne, others offer a romantic cable car ride at sunset.
+Some include dinner and champagne, while others offer a romantic cable car ride at sunset.
 Mount Teide by night is definitely a very romantic activity.